yt3/TSE-codes/README.md

 ## Description

-You can reproduce the following two types of experimental results mentioned in the paper using these programs.
+By using the files in the "rems" directory, you can reproduce the following two types of experimental results mentioned in the paper using these programs.

-First, using the files "rems/BL/rems3Bad.pml", "rems/BL/runBad.sh",
-"rems/T3/rems3Bad.pml", "rems/T3/runBad.sh", "robot/modelBad.pml", and
-"robot/runBad.sh", you can check if the failures can be detected.
+First, using the files "rems/BL/rems3Bad.pml" and "rems/BL/runBad.sh", you can check if the failures can be detected.
 After you execute "runBad.sh", you can obtain a file named "results".

-For example, the results of executing "rems/BL/runBad.sh" looks as follows, where "//" means that comments follow (see the "rems/BL/results.sample" file):
+The results of executing "rems/BL/runBad.sh" looks as follows, where "//" means that comments follow (see the "rems/BL/results.sample" file):

 ```
 pan:1: invalid end state (at depth 33)	// Deadlock detected.